David Marks (psychologist): Health psychology

 His second project in health psychology concerned designing psychological therapy for smoking cessation.
-This research began with another doctoral student, Paul Sulzberger, at the University of Otago where they developed the Isis Smoking Cessation Programme (Sulzberger & Marks, 1977).
-After returning to England in 1986 Marks developed a UK version of the programme which was originally published by the British Psychological Society in 1993 as The QUIT FOR LIFE Programme (Marks 1993, 2005).
+This research began with another doctoral student, Paul Sulzberger, at the University of Otago, where they developed the Isis Smoking Cessation Programme (Sulzberger & Marks, 1977).
+After returning to England in 1986, Marks developed a UK version of the programme, which was initially published by the British Psychological Society in 1993 as The QUIT FOR LIFE Programme (Marks 1993, 2005).
 The approach was developed further and re-published in the 'Overcoming' series by Robinson as "Overcoming Your Smoking Habit" (Marks 2005).

-Conceptualizing methods for the design, description and evaluation of interventions has been a complex challenge for the discipline of Psychology.
+The discipline of psychology has faced a complex challenge in conceptualizing methods for the design, description, and evaluation of interventions.
 Marks (2009) published a Taxonomic System for psychological interventions.

 In 2015, Marks published a new theoretical explanation of obesity based on the concept of homeostasis, a property of all living things (Marks, 2015).
-Physiological homeostasis maintains equilibrium at set-points using feedback loops for optimum functioning of the organism.
-Long-term imbalances in homeostasis arise though genetic, environmental or biopsychosocial mechanisms causing illness and/or loss of well-being.
-Psychological homeostasis works in a similar fashion to maintain stability in emotion and behaviour.
+Physiological homeostasis maintains equilibrium at set-points using feedback loops for the organism's optimum functioning.
+Long-term homeostatic imbalances arise through genetic, environmental, or biopsychosocial mechanisms causing illness and/or loss of well-being.
+Psychological homeostasis works similarly to maintain stability in emotion and behaviour.
 However, rapid environmental and economic changes generate challenging conditions for the human organism.
-Over-consumption of high-caloric, low-nutrient foods, combined with stressful living and working conditions, have caused imbalances in homeostasis, overweight and obesity in more than two billion people.
+Overconsumption of high-calorie, low-nutrient foods, combined with stressful living and working conditions, have caused imbalances in homeostasis, overweight, and obesity in more than two billion people.